bevybizzle/bevybizzle/README.md

-- Hi, my name is Ryan Bevin
+- Hi, my name is **Ryan Bevin**
-- I’m interested in breaking things 😅
+- I’m interested in learning by breaking things 😅
 - I always create scripts and lose them, hopefully keeping them here will solve that and maybe benefit some other people too!

 <!---